k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/BI_Installation/02_BI_Docker_Installation.md

 ## Introduction

 The Fabric BI application is based on *ExagoBI*.
-So, installing Fabric BI is essentially installing ExagoBI.
+So, the installation of Fabric BI starts from ExagoBI application installation.
 Once the application is installed, complete the configuration and implementation by following all the steps described in the [Fabric BI User Guide](/articles/38_bi_integration/00_BI_user_guide_overview.md).

 ## Docker Installation on Linux / Windows / MAC